ChiefNyB/KogRob-EtoE-NN-Driving/README.md

 ### Controller
-Manual control of the turtlebot with joystick can be started using the launch file:
+Manual control of the TurtleBot3 with joystick can be started using the launch file:
 ```bash
 ros2 launch KogRob-EtoE-NN-Driving joy_teleop_manual.launch.py
 ```